So, it’s time to buy , sheets, towels and other linens for your vacation rental or Airbnb property.

 7. Streamline your pillows, too.

-I recommend that vacation rental folks to do the same—purchase either all king or all standard pillows.
+I recommend that vacation rental folks to do the same-purchase either all king or all standard pillows.
 Skip the queen-size.
-It’s difficult to tell the difference between queen and standard pillowcases, and your cleaning crew with thank you for making it easier to find the right set.
+It’s difficult to tell the difference between queen and standard pillowcases, and your cleaning crew will thank you for making it easier to find the right set.